 - Never start the SKU with a zero.

-- Avoid using the numbers or letters of the SKU which are same as provided by your manufacturer or your supplier.
-It can create confusion if they change the SKU in future.
+- Avoid using the numbers or letters of the SKU which are the same as provided by your manufacturer or your supplier.
+It can create confusion if they change the SKU in the future.

 - Don’t use non-standard characters like spaces, slash, etc.

-- Avoid using numbers that look similar to letters like O, L, I.
+- Avoid using numbers that look similar to letters like O, I.

 - Don’t make the SKU very lengthy.
 Use minimum characters to simplify and comprise the components like product description, variation, packaging, etc.

-- SKU are case sensitive.
+- SKU is case-sensitive.
 So SKU in uppercase and lowercase are considered different.

-- It is advisable to use underscore in long SKU other than dash or hyphen.
+- It is advisable to use an underscore in a long SKU rather than a dash or hyphen.

-Let say the item you’re selling is Nike Casual T-Shirt and its available in various colors.
+Let's say the item you’re selling is a Nike Casual T-Shirt and it's available in various colors.
 The SKUs can be as below:

 Nike Casual Red T-shirt: N-Red-101

 Nike Casual Blue T-shirt: N-Blue-102